 Lead-Based Paint Disclosure – Federal law, 42 U.S. Code § 4852d, requiring all residences built before 1978 to have this document attached to the lease and signed by the tenants.
 In addition, the landlord must give This Handout (Protect Your Family From Lead in Your Home).

-Move-in Checklist (Inspection) – Many States require this form to be completed by the landlord and tenant at the start of the lease if there was a security deposit collected.
+Move-in Checklist (Inspection) – Some States require this form to be completed by the landlord and tenant at the start of the lease if there was a security deposit collected.
 This will allow both parties to write down any existing damage on the premises in the chance the landlord claims that damage, that was pre-existing, was the fault of the tenant.